 Process for Handling Alleged Violations of UMW’s Code of Conduct

-Upon receipt of incident documentation by the Director or designee, the student will be informed in writing of the charges.
-Formal pre-hearing procedures are not required at this level of alleged violations because accused students do not have a choice of hearing options.
-However, the Office is committed to assisting accused students throughout the judicial process, and students in need of further information related to the charges, or to the judicial process in general, are invited to meet with the Director or designee.
+OSCAR is committed to assisting accused students throughout the conduct process, and students in need of further information related to the charges, or to the conduct process in general, are invited to meet with the Director.

 Adjudication of Off-Campus Incidents